All Episodes

 That's what they're banking on.

-And and and all of this is because the way this issue has been profoundly demagogued by um our August elites up on Capitol Hill.
+And all of this is because the way this issue has been profoundly demagogued by our august elites up on Capitol Hill.

 Behind closed doors, Republicans work in material.

-I'd tell Shiites and Sunnis, stop the BS.
+I'd tell Shiites and SUNY's, stop the BS.

-For all the national attention surrounding John McCain's two highly anticipated protest-ridden commencement speeches in New York last week, the Senator actually says some of his best material for the crowd that gathered on Friday behind closed doors in the back of the Regency Hotel.
+For all the national attention surrounding John McCain's two highly anticipated protest-ridden commencement speeches in New York last week, the senator actually saved some of his best material for the crowd that gathered on Friday behind closed doors in the back of the Regency Hotel.

-One of the things I'd do if I were president, sit the Shiates and the Silly's Directors, stop, there'll be yes.
+One of the things I'd do if I were president, I sent the Shiites and the Shilly Stars and say, stop the BS.

-This was according to uh Shirley Cloy's DialGuardie, an invitee and two other guests.
+This was according to Shirley Cloys Dioguarty, an invitee and two other guests.

-The exclusive audience included RNC Finance Chair Louis Eisenberg, Blackstone Group co-founder Pete Peterson, former Navy uh Secretary John Lehman, and Gail Hilson, the politically influential socialite who has organized events for McCain in the past.
+The exclusive audience included RNC finance chair Louis Eisenberg, Blackstone Group co-founder Pete Peterson, former Navy Secretary John Lehman, and Gail Hilson, the politically influential socialite who has organized events for McCain in the past.

-This is the table here was shaped uh uh like a horseshoe, and he walked around in the middle of the table talking to these august country clubbers and blue bloods.
+The table here was shaped like a horseshoe, and he walked around in the middle of the table talking to these august country clubbers and blueblooders.

 He then cautioned against ghettoizing immigrants, which he noted has brought about disastrous results in France.